Thai Name Generator - Character Names from the Thai Tradition

 Using the Generator

-For historical Thai settings — the Sukhothai (13th-14th centuries), Ayutthaya (1351-1767, ended by Burmese invasion and burning), the Bangkok period under the Chakri dynasty (1782-present) — names should reflect the historical period's specific cultural influences.
-Ayutthaya-era names reflect the Khmer cultural influence that was very strong during that period; Chakri-era names reflect closer contact with Chinese merchants and the specific court culture of Bangkok.
-For Thai Buddhist settings — Thailand is 95% Theravada Buddhist, and Buddhist naming conventions pervade the culture — monk names (*dharma names*, given at ordination) are distinct from lay names.
-A character who has been ordained as a monk (many Thai men ordain for at least a short period as a rite of passage) has a dharma name alongside their birth name.
-For contemporary Thai characters, the nickname system creates natural narrative texture: a character who goes by Lek (small) professionally and Monthon formally, navigating contexts in which each name is appropriate, is immediately recognizable as specifically Thai.
-The gap between the elaborate royal-tradition formal name and the one-syllable nickname is very specifically Thai.
+For historical Thai settings, including Sukhothai (13th-14th centuries), Ayutthaya (1351-1767, ended by Burmese invasion and burning), and the Bangkok period under the Chakri dynasty (1782-present), names should reflect the specific cultural pressures of each era.
+Ayutthaya-era names carry strong Khmer influence; Chakri-era names reflect Bangkok's court culture and closer contact with Chinese merchants.
+Thai Buddhist settings require a different kind of attention.
+Thailand is 95% Theravada Buddhist, and Buddhist naming conventions run through the whole culture.
+Monk names (*dharma names*, given at ordination) are distinct from lay names, and a character who has been ordained, as many Thai men ordain for at least a short period as a rite of passage, carries a dharma name alongside their birth name.
+For contemporary Thai characters, the nickname system creates immediate narrative texture.
+A character who goes by Lek (small) in daily life and Monthon in formal contexts, moving between registers, is recognizably, specifically Thai.
+The gap between an elaborate royal-tradition formal name and a one-syllable nickname is not a quirk of translation: it is the thing itself.